 In recent years, highly effective treatments have led to a significant increase in the number of breast cancer survivors, today numbering nearly 3 million.

-“Therapies such as chemotherapy and radiation that effectively battle breast cancer can be harmful to the heart and cardiovascular system,” explains Chang, Director of the Cardio-Oncology Program at Beth Israel Deaconess Medical Center and Assistant Professor of Medicine at Harvard Medical School.
+“Therapies such as chemotherapy and radiation that effectively battle breast cancer can be harmful to the heart and cardiovascular system,” explains Chang, a member of the Cardio-Oncology Program at Beth Israel Deaconess Medical Center and Assistant Professor of Medicine at Harvard Medical School.
 “Known as cardiotoxicity, this risk can be especially high for breast cancer patients, who often undergo both chemotherapy and radiation treatments.”

 Earlier this year, the American Heart Association issued their first statement on the subject, confirming that breast cancer survivors may face a heightened risk of heart disease.

-“A number of cancer drugs can decrease the heart’s pumping ability, which can lead to heart failure,” adds Asnani, Associate Director of BIDMC’s Cardio-Oncology Program and Instructor of Medicine at Harvard Medical School.
+“A number of cancer drugs can decrease the heart’s pumping ability, which can lead to heart failure,” adds Asnani, Director of BIDMC’s Cardio-Oncology Program and Instructor of Medicine at Harvard Medical School.
 “These include the chemotherapy agents doxorubicin [Adriamycin] and trastuzumab [Herceptin].
 In addition to breast cancer, these well-known therapies are commonly used for the treatment of leukemia, lymphoma and sarcoma.”